Teriparatide

 The treatment controls osteoporosis but does not cure it.
 It is therefore important to continue to use teriparatide even if you feel well.

-Do not stop using teriparatide until advised by your doctor.
+Do not stop using teriparatide until your doctor tells you to.

 You may be asked to have tests to check the effect of treatment on your bones.
 For example a bone mineral density test is usually done one or two years after first starting teriparatide.
 This is a type of X-ray that involves a very small amount of radiation.